 We did not observe the counting of the physical inventories as of December 31, 20XX, since that date was prior to the time we were initially engaged as auditors for the Company.
 Owing to the nature of the Company's records, we were unable to satisfy ourselves as to physical inventory quantities by other audit procedures.
-Accordingly, we were unable to determine whether any adjustments might have been found necessary in inventory, income statement, statement of changes in equity, and cash-flow statement balances.
+Consequently, we were unable to determine whether any adjustments might have been found necessary in inventory, and any related changes to the statement of financial position, and the statement of comprehensive income, statement of changes in equity, and cash-flow statement balances.